National Environmental Standards and Regulations Enforcement Agency: History

 The functions of FEPA were folded into the structures of the Federal Ministry of Environment, which is the policy-making body for environmental matters in Nigeria.
-However, it became apparent that there was a need for tighter regulation to address the country's environmental challenges,including desertification, rapid deforestation, coastal and gully erosion, poor environmental sanitation, air pollution and electronic waste.
-Furthermore, the global movement towards sustainable development in the aftermath of the Millennium Summit and the World Summit on Sustainable Development, and Nigeria's leadership in regional developmental programmes such as the New Partnership for Africa's Development (NEPAD), enhanced environmental awareness among the country's decision-makers.
+However, it became apparent that there was a need for tighter regulation to address the country's environmental challenges including, desertification, rapid deforestation, coastal and gully erosion, poor environmental sanitation, air pollution, and electronic waste.
+Furthermore, the global movement towards sustainable development in the aftermath of the Millennium Summit, the World Summit on Sustainable Development, and Nigeria's leadership in regional developmental programmes such as the New Partnership for Africa's Development (NEPAD), enhanced environmental awareness among the country's decision-makers.